JL-OLEMAR/GifsApp-Angular/README.md

 ## Lint

-Run `npm run lint` to linte the code with ts-standard.
+Run `npm run lint` to lintear the code with ts-standard.

 ## Further help